yichao-chicago/rails_api_project/README.md

 https://developers.google.com/maps/documentation/javascript/examples/map-simple

-The key concept is, just like with Bootstrap, paste in the example markup and see if it works.
+The key concept is, just like with Bootstrap, to first paste in the example markup and see if it works.

-Then, replace whichever part of the markup you want to with embedded Ruby tags that contain your dynamic values.
+Then, replace whichever part of the static markup you want to with embedded Ruby tags that contain your dynamic values.